skokielibrary/comingtogether/events/_posts/2015-03-09-how-do-we-talk-about-race-in-skokie.markdown

 ---
 layout: event
 title: How Do We Talk about Race in Skokie?
-subtitle: Voices of Race, 2015
+subtitle: "Voices of Race, 2015"
 location: Devonshire Cultural Center
 date: 2015-03-09 00:00:00 -0600
 times: 7 - 8:30 p.m.
 audiences: ['All ages']
 types: ['Workshop']
 registration:
+canceled: "No"
 ---
 Community Conversation